Electric bill scams: How to spot them & what to do

 While technology has made paying our bills easier, persistent scams targeting energy customers are still rife in the Australian energy market.

-Lately, fake energy bills have become a prevalent scam, with numerous energy companies cautioning customers about recent phone and door-to-door frauds nationwide.
-Previously, scammers have also used email, SMS, and postal methods in order to fool customers into parting with their money.
+Lately, fake energy bills have become a prevalent scam.
+If you read the website of every energy company, you'll find glaring warnings cautioning customers about recent phone and door-to-door frauds nationwide.
+Previously, scammers have also used email, SMS, and postal methods in order to fool customers into parting with their money - it's what they do.

 Anyone can be deceived, so here are some tips to help you recognise fraudulent bills and protect yourself from scammers.
 Although this advice focuses on energy bills, it is also useful for avoiding other types of scams.